 Dillon Tate – RHP

-Obviously this was the big get for the Orioles in the Britton trade.
+Obviously this was the big get for the Orioles in this trade.
 Drafted with the fourth-overall pick in the 2015 MLB Draft, Dillon Tate flashes potential of being a solid major league starter, though he’s not without concerns.

 Tate had a really nice year in the minors last year.
 Between High-A and Double-A, he pitched to a 2.81 ERA with a 6.82 K/9 over 13 starts and 83.1 innings pitched.
 While the strikeouts aren’t exactly what you’d hope for, the ERA is great, and the strikeouts have improved this year.

-This season in Double-A with the Yankees, Tate pitched to a 3.38 ERA with an 8.17 K/9 over 15 starts and 82.2 innings pitched.
+So far this season, in Double-A, Tate has pitched to a 3.38 ERA with an 8.17 K/9 over 15 starts and 82.2 innings pitched.
 Again, a solid season, though considering he’s 24 years old, there’s an argument to be made that he should be doing well in Double-A.

 Tate throws a plus fastball, though his velocity on the pitch has sort of been inconsistent.
 Generally, the pitch sits around 91-94 MPH, though he has the ability to ramp it up to 98 on occasion.
 He also tosses a slider and changeup that both show potential of being above-average pitches and his control is solid.